aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Keep software soft.
 The softness depends on how the components are formed and interconnected.

 The way you keep software soft is to leave as **many options open** as possible, for as **long** as possible.
 What are these options?
-These optiona are the details that don't matter.
+They are the details that do not matter.

 A system can be decomposed into two major elements – policy and details:

-- **Policy** contains the true value of the system, it embodies BR and procedures.
+- **Policy** contains the **true value** of the system, it embodies BR and procedures.
-- **Details** enable humans, developers and other systems to communicate with the policy, but that do not impact the behavior of the policy at all.
+- **Details enable** humans, developers and other systems **to communicate with the policy**, but that do not impact the behavior of the policy at all.
 Details include databases, servers, frameworks, communication protocols, etc.

 A good architecture recognizes **policy** as the most **essential** element of the system while making the **details irrelevant** to that policy.
 This **allows decision about** those **details** to be **delayed**.

 - **build the architecture without committing any details**;
 - **delay decisions** about the **details** as long as possible;
-- **wait longer** without making those decisions;
-- have **options open** longer;
+- **wait longer** without making those decisions; have the **options open** longer;
 - run **experiments** and use various details (various DBs, frameworks, servers, etc);
 - at the moment when the decisions can no longer be deferred, have **more information** about the details applicability, performance, etc to **make the decisions properly**.